kaizushi/picosite/README.txt

 Pages on picosite can contain HTML but cannot use PHP.
 A coming feature is being able to use BBCode to make it user friendly.

+= Hold Publication =

+When you are working on a page, any kind of page at all one can use a picocode to hold the publication of it.
+This is useful when working on a post or page that is not finished.

+This feature prevents a page from being displayed and has it display a 404 error that a page is hidden.
+When your page is ready just delete the picocode that hides the page, and it will display.

+%%##holdpub

+It is a very simple thing to do when working on a site or new page.

 = Create more pages =